cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 # 4

-Let's design a programming language to practice this computation model.
+Let's design a programming language to program this computation model.

 In our language each node has fixed number of ports.